 Thanks to their high energy, vivacity, love of life, and intense devotion to people, pit bulls are some of the most entertaining dogs in the world.
 Nothing makes me laugh more than my dog Ralph throwing herself to the ground to roll around ecstatically in the grass, or my dog Radar hurling himself into a visitor’s lap demanding to be loved.
 Pit bulls have an incredible capacity for joy.

 Despite their troubled reputation, pit bulls are some of the most amazing companions around.
-Whether you’re a pit bull guardian or just a dog enthusiast, you can learn a lot from our pittie pals.
+Whether you’re a pit bull owner or just a dog enthusiast, you can learn a lot from our pittie pals.

 Top image courtesy of author